rgmyr/keras-texture/README.md

     Title = {Improved Bilinear Pooling with CNNs}, Year = {2017}}
 ```
-Authors claim this improves accuracy by several % on fine-grained recognition benchmarks.
+Authors claim this improves accuracy by several % on fine-grained recognition benchmarks..

-#### DEP

-- Utilities for combining a base CNN with `Encoding` & `BilinearModel` to create a `Deep Encoding Pooling Network`.